Jainism and non-creationism

 According to Jain doctrine, the universe and its constituents—soul, matter, space, time, and principles of motion—have always existed.
 Jainism does not support belief in a creator deity.
 All the constituents and actions are governed by universal natural laws.
 It is not possible to create matter out of nothing and hence the sum total of matter in the universe remains the same (similar to law of conservation of mass).
 Jain texts claim that the universe consists of jiva (life force or souls) and ajiva (lifeless objects).
 The soul of each living being is unique and uncreated and has existed during beginningless time.

 The Jain theory of causation holds that a cause and its effect are always identical in nature and hence a conscious and immaterial entity like God cannot create a material entity like the universe.
 Furthermore, according to the Jain concept of divinity, any soul who destroys its karmas and desires achieves liberation (nirvana).
 A soul who destroys all its passions and desires has no desire to interfere in the working of the universe.
-Moral rewards and sufferings are not the work of a divine being, but a result of an innate moral order in the cosmos: a self-regulating mechanism whereby the individual reaps the fruits of his own actions through the workings of the karmas.
+Moral rewards and sufferings are not the work of a divine being, but a result of an innate moral order in the cosmos: a self-regulating mechanism whereby the individual reaps the fruits of their own actions through the workings of the karmas.

 Through the ages, Jain philosophers have rejected and opposed the concept of any omnipotent creator god, and this has resulted in Jainism being labeled as nastika darsana, or an atheist philosophy by the rival religious philosophies.
 The theme of non-creationism and absence of omnipotent God and divine grace runs strongly in all the philosophical dimensions of Jainism, including its cosmology, karma, moksa and its moral code of conduct.
-Jainism asserts a religious and virtuous life is possible without the idea of a creator god.
+Jainism asserts that a religious and virtuous life is possible without the idea of a creator god.